John Menard Jr.: Motorsports involvement

+Menard began sponsoring an Indycar in the late '70s with his fellow Eau Claire native Herm Johnson, then launched his own team that competed regularly in the Indianapolis 500.
+The team used the production-based Buick V6 turbo engine, which Menard eventually took over development of.
+When Tony George began the Indy Racing League, Menard's team competed full-time in the series.
+They won IRL championships in 1997 with Tony Stewart and in 1999 with Greg Ray.

 Paul Menard, John Jr.'s son, raced sixteen years in the NASCAR Cup Series, winning the 2011 Brickyard 400.
-Menard also owns an engine shop in the United Kingdom that produced engines for Team Menard and Robby Gordon Motorsports, the former of which, owned by Menard, won the 1997 and 1999 Indy Racing League championships.
+Menard also owns an engine shop in the United Kingdom that produced engines for Team Menard and Robby Gordon Motorsports.

 Menards is a primary sponsor of the Team Penske #2 Ford Mustang.
 They are also primary sponsors of his teammate in the #12 Mustang Ryan Blaney in the NASCAR Cup Series.
-In the NASCAR Xfinity Series, Menards sponsors the Joe Gibbs Racing #19 Toyota Supra with driver Brandon Jones.
-In the Gander Outdoors Truck Series, Menards sponsors the ThorSport Racing #88 Toyota Tundra with driver Matt Crafton.
+In the NASCAR Xfinity Series, Menards sponsors the Joe Gibbs Racing #20 Toyota Supra with driver Brandon Jones.
+In the Craftsman Truck Series, Menards sponsors the ThorSport Racing #88 Ford with driver Matt Crafton.
 Menards was a former partner of Robby Gordon, Dale Earnhardt Jr., and Martin Truex Jr. across various series.

 Menard also sponsored Frank Kimmel for several years in the ARCA RE/MAX Series.
 After RE/MAX declined to renew their sponsorship, Menards took over as title sponsor, renaming the series the ARCA Menards Series.

 Menards-sponsored cars are easily recognizable on tracks, as they are typically painted with a fluorescent yellow livery.